junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 How many children do most parents have?
 How many children died?
 Of what?
 At what ages?
 What were some of the underlying causes?

 How many parents are interested in not having any more children or in not having them so often?
 For what reasons?
-(See Family Planning, p.
-283.)
+(See Family Planning, [page 283](#page-283).)

 # [w11](#page-w11)
 {:.no_toc}